PraetBen/ufd_prime_generators/Articles/Extended_Sieve_Of_Eratosthenes.md

 This illustrates that both ways of factorizing the number consists in the end of the same ‘smallest’ blocks and shows that the factorization is really unique.

 ![](images/Extended_Sieve_Of_Eratosthenes/image024.jpg?raw=true)

+Whenever the sieve does not find the factors in (x, y), it must mean that there is also no other way of factoring the number in ℤ, and hence it is certainly a prime number.

 ## Generalized Sieve Of Eratosthenes

 You probably have already noticed the similarity with the regular sieve of Eratosthenes.
 There is an overcomplicated way of looking at this sieving method, so that all the previous is also valid for the ‘regular’ sieve of Eratosthenes.
 Therefore, the sieving method introduced in this article could also be called the “Generalized Sieve Of Eratosthenes”.

 Remember the property that was used for sieving the polynomials, namely

-    When f(x)=p*q, in other words when q divides f(x), then q also divides f(x + kq) for any k ∈  ℤ.
+    When f(x)=pq, in other words when q divides f(x), then q also divides f(x + kq) for any k ∈ ℤ.

 For f(x) = x, which corresponds to the set of all integers, this also works.
 The only change that needs to be made is that p will always equal 1.